 First, let the sauce cool down slightly while whisking it, then cover it with a piece of plastic wrap touching the sauce to avoid air getting in contact with it.

-Or you can transfer the sauce from the hot pot into a cold bowl, then stir while it cools down.
-The sauce will not lump if you cool it down like this.
+Or you can transfer the sauce from the hot pot into a cold bowl and stir it while it cools.
+The sauce will not lump if you do this.

 To speed up this process, you can even cool it bain-marie, submerging half of the saucepan into a bigger pot full of ice-cold water while stirring the sauce.

-It’s easy to freeze the white sauce.
-First, cool down the white sauce as described above, then portion it into freezer-friendly containers and freeze it for up to 3 months.
+Freezer: cool down the vegan white sauce as described above, then portion it into freezer-friendly containers.
+It keeps well for 2 to 3 months.

 Thaw it in the fridge until soft, then transfer it into a saucepan and warm it with some milk while stirring until you reach your desired consistency.